eclipse-theia/theia-website/src/docs/user_ai.md

 This section provides an overview of the currently available agents in the Theia IDE.
 Agents marked as “Chat Agents” are available in the global chat, while others are directly integrated into UI elements, such as code completion.
 You can configure and deactivate agents in the AI Configuration view.

 ### Theia Coder (Chat Agent)
-An AI assistant is designed to assist software developers.
+An AI assistant designed to assist software developers.
 This agent can access the users workspace, it can get a list of all available files and folders and retrieve their content.
-Futhermore, it can suggest modifications of files to the user.
+Furthermore, it can suggest modifications of files to the user.
 It can therefore assist the user with coding tasks or other tasks involving file changes.
 See the dedicated [Theia Coder Documentation](/docs/theia_coder) for more details.

 ### Universal (Chat Agent)